Montgomery St. Peter Montgomery St. Peter

 Bardus Bistro.
 Located inside an old yellow wooden house, this charming restaurant offers a small menu of traditional Norwegian dishes like smoked cod, reindeer stew and root vegetable salad.

 Bardus Bar.
 Located next door to Bardus Bistro, this bar offers the best cocktails in town.
-It’s great spot to stop before or after dinner next door.
+It’s a great spot to stop before or after dinner next door.

 Smørtorget.
-A cafe offering pastries and open face sandwiches.
+A café offering pastries and open face sandwiches.
 It’s a great spot to have breakfast before setting out on an excursion.

 Nordic Cuisine

 Lutefisk.
 Air dried white fish that undergoes several days of processing involving soaking in water and lye to rehydrate the fish.
-As the fish rehydrates, it looses a portion of its protein becoming slightly gelatinous.
+As the fish rehydrates, it loses a portion of its protein becoming slightly gelatinous.
 The fish is then cooked and served with potatoes and multiple condiments and sides including peas, pickled veggies, brown cheese, melted butter and mustard.

 Norwegian Salmon.
 Caught or farmed in the fjords of Norway, salmon is prepared and served in many ways.
-The most common styled is smoked though it is also often fried, boiled or served raw.
+The most common style is smoked though it is also often fried, boiled or served raw.

 Lefse.
 Traditional Norwegian flatbread made with potatoes, flour, butter, and milk.